d-digitalarcana/app/README.md

 ### Introduction

 Digital Arcana is a platform born from the love of tarot art and a desire to utilize it in games.
-While NFTs today are largely focused on one of two avenues, the purely aesthetic or those bound to a particular game or function, our goal is to merge the two into one.
-We aim to provide great works of art, which have intrinsic value, integrated seamlessly into a platform that provides that art multiple functions.
+While NFTs today are largely focused on one of two avenues, the purely aesthetic or those bound to a particular game or function, our goal is to merge the two into one to free them from limitations.
+Art improves the world around it merely through existence, while games and functions are acquired based on users' desires.
+So, we aim to provide a home where great works of art, which have intrinsic value, are integrated seamlessly into a platform that grants that art multiple functions.

 Players collect cards through acquiring presorted packs.
 The cards are used for gameplay while at the same time contributing to a player's curated collection.
 We will work with artists to create and distribute their art as new sets to the community through the platform.